MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Budget.md

 |Type|Description|
 |-|-
-[CampaignSelector](./CampaignSelector.md)|A selector that returns all campaigns that share this budget.
-Use the selector's methods to filter the list of campaigns.
+[CampaignSelector](./CampaignSelector.md)|A selector used to filter the list of campaigns that share this budget.

 ## <a name="getamount"></a>getAmount